CABLE-LSM/benchcab/docs/user_guide/config_options.md

 : **Default:** unset, _optional key_. :octicons-dash-24: Branch-specific namelist settings for `cable.nml`.
 Settings specified in `patch` get "patched" to the base namelist settings used for both branches.
 Any namelist settings specified here will overwrite settings defined in the default namelist file and in the science configurations.
 This means these settings will be set as stipulated in the `patch` for this branch for all science configurations run by `benchcab`.
 : The `patch` key must be a dictionary-like data structure that is compliant with the [`f90nml`][f90nml-github] python package.
+: To specify a boolean namelist option, one needs to use the Python booleans, True and False, **not the Fortran booleans**

 ```yaml
 realisations: